openedx/frontend-app-authoring/docs/decisions/0002-text-editor-adr.md

 # Context

-We seek to hoist the lecacy text (HTML) text editor out of the monolith into a decoupled React application.
+We seek to hoist the legacy text (HTML) text editor out of the monolith into a decoupled React application without reducing editor capabilities in the process.

 The legacy editor delegates the bulk of its operations to the tinyMCE editor